-In 2014, Florida lead the nation in boating accidents and fatalities with 581 boating accidents that caused over $7 million in damages and lead to 70 deaths.
+In 2023, Florida led the nation in boating accidents, reporting 659 incidents that resulted in 59 fatalities.
 Statistics reveal that alcohol is a top contributing factor in most boating accidents, and states are passing laws to crack down on drunken boating.
-If you own a boat in Florida, there are five key differences between a boating under the influence charges and driving under the influence charges that you need to know about.
+BUI laws are designed to address the operation of vessels under the influence of alcohol or drugs, mirroring the penalties for DUI offenses.

 Florida BUI Law